JUDSYS/v1Spec/spec/06-sigs.md

 1. `sent`: The signer sent the document.
 2. `created`: The signer created the document.
-3. `approved`: The signer approved the document.
+3. `approved`: The signer approved the document (this is the most common type signature).
 4. `rejected`: The signer rejected the document.
-4. `delivered`: The signer placed the document where the recipient is expected to look regularly.
+5. `delivered`: The signer placed the document where the recipient is expected to look regularly.
 Example: A server placed an email on the recipient's account.
-5. `received`: The signer received the document.
+6. `received`: The signer received the document.
 Example: a person counter-signs with this key to confirm they received an email.
+7. `timestamp`: The signer testifies that the document existed at that moment in time.
+(Only TAs may do this)
+8. `witness`: The signer testifies they saw the previous signings occur at the said time and without coercion.

 All undefined values MUST be interpreted as false.